-It makes everyone uncomfortable because it feels pushy and feels like an inappropriate time to be making or receiving a sales pitch.
+It makes everyone uncomfortable because it feels pushy.
+It’s an inappropriate time to be making or receiving a sales pitch.

 Social media is exactly the same.
-Overt selling and constant pitching of offers is generally considered poor behavior on social networks and can result in repelling people from your business rather than attracting them.
+Overt selling and constant pitching of offers is generally considered poor behavior on social networks.
+You’ll only repel people from your business rather than attracting them.

-However, just like a real-life social gathering, social media is a great place to create and extend relationships which can later turn into something commercial if there’s a good fit.
+Just like a real-life social gathering, social media’s a great place to create and extend relationships which can later turn into something commercial if there’s a good fit.

-One of the most valuable things I see in social media is being able to gauge customer emotions toward your business and engage with vocal customers who offer either praise or complaints in a public forum.
+One of the most valuable things I see in social media is being able to gauge customer emotions toward your business.
+You can also engage with vocal customers who offer either praise or complaints in a public forum.

 TWO SOCIAL MEDIA TRAPS TO BEWARE OF

 There are two potential traps with social media.